gawel/irc3_plugins/irc3_plugins/alarm/README.rst

 If it's >180mn then the bot will ring your phone using the sip account provided.

-This mean that if you wake and say «matin» on irc then alarm will not ring at all.
+This mean that if you wake up before the cron is due and say «matin» on irc then alarm will not ring at all.
 Isn't that great ?

 Requirements
 ============